-1 Current allowable floor area ratio (FAR) and height calculations based on SUP

-2 Net of circulation space for buses, taxis, and other vehicles building at 77 feet and Braddock Place at 85 feet.
+^{&#}x27; Current allowable floor area ratio (FAR) and neight calculations based on SUP building at 77 feet and Braddock Place at 85 feet.
 It is important to note, however, that the Metro site is at a grade at least 10 feet lower than its neighbors, making its potential 77foot height appear lower from certain vantage points.
 Building "shoulders" at the sidewalk that support taller, setback structures would provide a lowrise transition between taller elements proposed for the site and the pedestrian scale and lower-rise conditions prevalent throughout the neighborhood.
 The Plan encourages contemporary interpretations of Alexandria building characteristics and materials that are unique to the industrial heritage of the Braddock Metro neighborhood.